All Projects

 Project Overview

-In my Intro to Robotics class, the final project tasked us as a class to develop a fully automatic robot cafe implementing skills from the course:
+In my Intro to Robotics class, the final project tasked us as a class to develop a fully automatic robot cafe implementing topics from the course.

 Approach